Sudden physical injury:

 According to US guidelines:

-- The initial choice is generally CT of the abdomen in trauma if the patient is stable enough for the exam.
+- The initial choice is generally CT of the abdomen and pelvis in trauma if the patient is stable enough for the exam.

 - In unstable patients, X-ray of the thorax, X-ray of the abdomen and pelvis and FAST scan are preferable if they can be done with relatively little interference with resuscitation.